-Protocol - What you must do Guidance - How you should do it The Family Time and Contact (Visitation) Plan (DSS-5242), generated in NC FAST, must: State, for each child, the type, level of supervision, frequency, duration, and location of visits; Always be current; Be revised as often as necessary; and Be signed by all parties.
 If parent attorneys advise parents not to sign anything, involve the attorney in developing the Family Time and Contact Plan.
 Parents have the responsibility for and maintain their right for visitation with their children.
-Frequent and meaningful visitation between parent/child should occur because: • Visits maintain and improve the parent/child relationship; Each must address the following critical elements: Attendees/participants approved by the county child welfare services agency to attend the visits; Transportation arrangements for the parents and the child; Whether visits will be supervised or monitored, and by whom; and Whether other kinds of contacts are appropriate such as telephone calls, emails or letters, skype, or social media, and if monitoring of them is needed.
-Visits enable children to see their parents realistically and rationally and can help calm separation fears; Visitation is often the only means of maintaining, improving, or developing the child's relationship with their parents; Visits provide the opportunity for parents to improve their parenting skills and to demonstrate their ability to care for their child; Visits provide the county child welfare worker the opportunity to observe and to evaluate the parent-child relationship; Visits are a good indicator of the possibility of reunification; and Visits provide documentation of the parent's progress.
-NOTE: The Family Time and Contact Plan must be signed by the parents.
-If the parents refuse to sign, the county child welfare worker must document their refusal on the form, scan and attached it to the electronic record in NC FAST.
+Frequent and meaningful visitation between parent/child should occur because: • Visits maintain and improve the parent/child relationship; Visits enable children to see their parents realistically and rationally and can help calm separation fears; Visitation is often the only means of maintaining, improving, or developing the child's relationship with their parents; Visits provide the opportunity for parents to improve their parenting skills and to demonstrate their ability to care for their child; Visits provide the county child welfare worker the opportunity to observe and to evaluate the parent-child relationship; Visits are a good indicator of the possibility of reunification; and Visits provide documentation of the parent's progress.
 Visits can be a motivator for parents who are making progress on the objectives of their Permanency Planning Family Services Agreement.
 When county child welfare workers have observed a parent's progress, they can ask the court to review the Family Time and Contact Plan and revise it to allow more frequent visits, longer visits, or unsupervised visits, as appropriate.
-Separate Family Time and Contact Plans must be developed for each parent, if they are not visiting the child together, and for siblings, if placed separately.
-Parents must be notified within 7 days of any change in the Family Children need visits to: • Keep a connection to their family; • Mitigate their grief; • Have their worth reaffirmed;
+Children need visits to: • Keep a connection to their family; • Mitigate their grief; • Have their worth reaffirmed;

-Permanency Planning Services Policy, Protocol, and Guidance (September 2022)
+Permanency Planning Services Policy, Protocol, and Guidance (April 2022)